-The Sequencer allows you to record in "step" time; one step at a time.
+The Sequencer allows you to record in "step" time; one step at a time and in Real time.
 More about this later.
 Recording in step time has the advantage that you can fine-tune everything related to each step - its pitch and velocity and four other parameters - before continuing to the next step.